TC-piRatecat-2018/02-Introduction/README.md

 * Statistics is scary for some people but R can remove some of the barriers and make the application of advanced statistics more approachable.
 Participants will have reproducible examples that demonstrate how to examine common data sets used in transportation.
 * Communicating the story is vital for good decision making.
 Wrangling and analyzing data can fall short without a compelling story and the picture to help illustrate the lessons.
 Participants will learn the offerings from R for visualization techniques to help make the most of the lessons they glean from their data analysis efforts.

-The agenda for this workshop can be found here.
+The agenda for this workshop can be found [here](https://github.com/TC-piRatecat-2018/Introduction/blob/master/Agenda/agenda.md).

 This repository contains the following content for the _Introduction_ portion of the agenda:
 * What is R and why learn it?
+* What's an object?
+* What do cats have to do with vehicles traveling on I-5?

+Last updated: 2018-07-19